Medium Low-Shedding Dog Breeds

-This precious canine companion has a lovely long and beautiful coat.
+This precious canine companion has a lovely, long, and beautiful coat.
 The hair can be wavy or straight and will need daily grooming to prevent tangles and matts from forming.
 This breed takes a lot of time and energy to keep them looking beautiful.
 If you do not have the time to dedicate to this breed on a daily basis it’s best to look for another low-shedding breed.
-Having a double coat, it is important to ensure you reach the undercoat to remove tangles.
+Having a double coat is important to ensure you reach the undercoat to remove tangles.
 Many Tibetan Terrier owners enlist the expertise of a professional groomer to help.

 8. Welsh Terrier

-This breed is well known for their funny antics and lively characteristics and, like most low-shedding breeds, will require a fair amount of grooming attention.
+This breed is well known for its funny antics and lively characteristics and, like most low-shedding breeds, will require a fair amount of grooming attention.
 They need to be brushed three times or more per week unless they are clipped.
-Remembering that clipping will make your chosen breed shed slightly more.
-Some owners opt out of clipping and have their dogs coat professionally stripped every six months to remove dead hair.
+Remember that clipping will make your chosen breed shed slightly more.
+Some owners opt out of clipping and have their dogs coats professionally stripped every six months to remove dead hair.

 9. Soft-Coated Wheaten Terrier